jameskalvium/Ecommerce-Follow-Along/README.md

     2. Checking if the user entry is present in DB and compared the password.
       1. if yes -> create a token and send that as cookies
       2. if no -> return saying Signup first

+  ## Milestone 8:
+    - Made a card component
+    - Displayed the cards on the products page